franpoli/OpenSCADutil/cabletie/cabletie_demo.md

-# Cable ties generator
+# Identification cable ties generator

-The file [cabletie.scad](cabletie.scad) can be used as an OpenSCAD library to generate cable ties of different sizes.
+The file [cabletie.scad](cabletie.scad) can be used as an OpenSCAD library to generate labelled cable ties of different sizes.

 Once tight, the cable tie get locked.
 It can be released by a slight hand pressure.